-tudents who wish to be considered for fellowships as well as admission must submit completed applications, with supporting materials, by March 1 of the academic year preceding that for which application is made (February 1 for Psychology).
+Students who wish to be considered for fellowships as well as admission must submit completed applications, with supporting materials, by March 1 of the academic year preceding that for which application is made (February 1 for Psychology).
 All applicants requesting fellowship, assistantship, or traineeship support must submit an official copy of the Graduate Record Examination score report.

-Application for fellowships must be made by completion of the appropriate section on the application form.
+Application for fellowships must be made by completing the appropriate section on the application form.
 No separate form is required except where indicated herein.

-Tuition scholarships accompanying Graduate Teaching, College, Research, and Student Personnel Fellowships do not cover physical education courses and activities and cover courses numbered below 200 only upon prior approval of the Graduate Dean.
+Tuition scholarships accompanying Graduate Teaching, College, Research, and Student Personnel Fellowships do not cover physical education courses and activities and cover courses numbered below 200 only upon prior approval of the Dean of the Graduate College.